peppetit1997/CPP_assistant_4CLI/README.md

 # CPP_assistant_4CLI

 This project implements a simple Command Line Interface (CLI) chat application that interacts with the OpenAI API to provide assistance with C++ programming queries.
+To use just put a txt file containing your favorite text book on the matter inside a data directory.

 ## Prerequisites